Whilst we don't offer a framing service we can give some good tips when it comes to framing your new prints:

 Buying from the high street

-In the UK "A" paper sizes are a standard size, see our dropdown on paper sizes for the exact dimensions.
-You should be able to find standard frames on the high street for A paper sizes, although you may be restricted to simple white or black frames and they may not be the best quality / designed to last long-term.
+In the UK "A" paper sizes are a standard size, see this page on paper sizes for the exact dimensions.
+You should be able to find standard frames on the high street for A paper sizes, although you may be restricted to simple white or black frames and they may not be the best quality or designed to last long-term.

 Supporting local framers

 We would always recommend talking to a local framer and supporting a local small business.
-The framers we know are professionals who can advise on how thick you might want your frame, whether you need a mount (or matt in the US) and how thick this should be to complement the print and frame.
-The mount and frame can be customised in terms of colours too and of course you could go with a natural wood colour of which there are lots of options.
+The framers we know are professionals who can advise on how thick you might want your frame, whether you need a mount (or matt for our customers outside of the UK) and how thick this should be to complement the print and frame.
+The mount and frame can usually be customised in terms of colours too and of course you could go with a natural wood colour of which there are lots of options.
 If you've seen something you like, for example a frame on one of our web pages, why not screenshot the image and send to your framer to replicate.

-It's also worth noting all our prints include a small white border with the design inset inside this, so you can choose not to include a mount as the print will look good in a frame without a mount.
+It's also worth noting all our prints include a small white border with the design inset inside this, so you can choose not to include a mount as the print will look good in a frame without one - this can also make framing a bit cheaper.
 We personally think a mount adds a bit more style though.

 If you have bought a frame and the print needs trimming down slightly to fit in, make sure you measure very carefully, draw on guides of where to cut with a pencil and take it slow.
 You can't add paper back on if you cut too much off!